hwixley/WYX-CLI/README.md

 ## Why It Was Made

-I found myself executing the same commands repeatedly, finding navigation on the terminal for frequently accessed locations needlessly slow, and the task of pushing out new code via manually submitting a PR on my browser needlessly repetitive and time-wasting.
+I found myself executing the same commands repeatedly, finding navigation on the terminal for frequently accessed locations needlessly slow, and the task of pushing out new code via manually submitting a PR on my browser repetitive and time-wasting.
 I decided to start developing my own bash script to help alleviate these issues, and realized the whole world of opportunity I had to help optimize my own daily workflows on the terminal.

 I knew I was not the only one who had suffered from these productivity issues as my co-workers saw interest in the tool I was developing.
 Upon this I decided to start developing a more generic and robust version of my original tool to allow developers across the world optimize their productivity with this tool too!